How to Color Correct Old Photos?

 According to the RGB model, each color has a pair, so when you drag the line across the grid, you decrease one tone and increase the amount of the other.

-For example, here we have a photo with lots of red color in it.
+For example, here we have an old faded photo with lots of red color in it.
 Let’s fix it.
 Go to Curves, switch to the Red channel and move the line down to get rid of the extra red color.
 In order to have total control over the tones, you can set up points on the curve.
 Each point will represent a certain tone, and it won’t be changed while you continue editing.

-Set points on the curve
+Set points on the curve for color correcting your old photo

 Set points on the curve line to have total control over colors